iishee/Top-down-shooter/README.md

 #### Features:
 - **Intense Gameplay**: Engage in fast-paced battles against swarms of enemy ships.
-- **Customizable Ships**: Upgrade and personalize your spacecraft with a variety of weapons and enhancements.
-- **Dynamic Environments**: Navigate through asteroid fields, nebulae, and other hazards.
-- **Epic Boss Fights**: Test your skills against formidable bosses that will push you to your limits.
-- **High Score Leaderboard**: Compete with friends and players worldwide for the top spot on the leaderboard.

 #### How to Play:
 1. **Controls**: Use the arrow keys or WASD to move your ship.
-Press the spacebar to shoot.
+Press click left mouse button to shoot.
-2. **Objective**: Survive as long as possible, destroying enemy ships and bosses along the way.
+2. **Objective**: Survive as long as possible, destroying enemy ships.
-3. **Upgrades**: Collect power-ups dropped by defeated enemies to enhance your ship's abilities.

 #### Installation:
 1. Clone the repository: